1941 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The five-cent coin has a longer history than many realize.
 When the U.S. Mint opened on April 2, 1792, it began producing silver half dimes valued at five cents, and these remained in circulation until 1873.
 The modern nickel didn’t emerge until after the Civil War, when Congress authorized new coins made from non-precious metals, including the five-cent piece we know today.

 The coin saw commemorative redesigns in 2004 and 2005 honoring the bicentennial of the Lewis and Clark Expedition.
-Following these special editions, the Mint restored the original reverse but updated the obverse.
-Designer Jamie Franki reimagined Jefferson’s portrait, showing him facing forward rather than the traditional left-facing profile created by Felix Schlag.
+Following these special editions, the Mint restored the original reverse but updated the obverse, with designer Jamie Franki reimagining Jefferson’s portrait facing forward.

-Today, the nickel faces economic challenges.
-Despite celebrating its 130th anniversary in 2016, production costs now exceed seven cents per coin due to inflation and rising material prices.
-For the nickel to remain viable, the Mint may need to reduce manufacturing costs, possibly by adopting cheaper metal compositions.
+Today, the nickel faces economic challenges — production costs now exceed seven cents per coin due to inflation and rising material prices.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money